Lisbon Friends Trip Itinerary hero image

 Why Lisbon fits your group

-This itinerary works because it was generated for a real friends trip trip, then converted into an SEO wrapper around the actual plan.
+This itinerary works because it was generated for a real friend-group trip, then turned into an SEO wrapper around the actual plan.
 It keeps the same destination intent while surfacing concrete stops, pacing, and practical tips from the underlying itinerary.

 Classic Lisbon hills, old-city texture, and a first-night seafood landing